Back to Calculator

 Secretagogue Pharmacology

-A compound that causes the secretion of another substance.
+A compound that causes secretion of another substance.
 Growth hormone secretagogues (GHS) stimulate the pituitary to release GH.
-Examples: Ipamorelin, GHRP-2, GHRP-6, Hexarelin.
+Examples: Ipamorelin, GHRP-2, GHRP-6, Hexarelin, MK-677.

 Senolytic Pharmacology

-A compound that selectively kills senescent (dysfunctional, non-dividing) cells that accumulate with age and contribute to inflammation.
-FOXO4-DRI is a senolytic peptide studied in aging research.
+A compound that selectively kills senescent cells.
+FOXO4-DRI is a peptide senolytic studied in aging research.
+Clearing senescent cells reduces the SASP-driven inflammation that accelerates tissue aging.

 Subcutaneous (SQ/SC) Injection Administration

 Injection into the tissue layer between skin and muscle.
-The most common route for peptide administration.
-Uses a short, fine needle (typically 28–31 gauge, 5/16–½ inch).
+The most common route for research peptide administration.
+Uses a 28–31 gauge needle, 5/16–½ inch.
 ASCEND draw calculations are calibrated for 100-unit subcutaneous insulin syringes.

 T